slabsxyz/legacy-docs/docs/technology/overview.md

 ## **State change authentication scheme**

-Described more deeply and technically on our [whitepaper](https://docsend.com/view/dbk48wukd3ivd3ad), **State Change Authentication Schemes (SCAS)** is a family of authentication methods designed by Dippi to fully describe how traditional authentication schemes can leverage decentralized systems properties to add a [decentralization-driven security](../overview#decentralization-driven-security) layer over intuitive UX to which users are already familiar.
+Described more deeply and technically on our [whitepaper](https://docsend.com/view/dbk48wukd3ivd3ad), **State Change Authentication Schemes (SCAS)** is a family of authentication methods designed by Security Labs to fully describe how traditional authentication schemes can leverage decentralized systems properties to add a [decentralization-driven security](../overview#decentralization-driven-security) layer over intuitive UX to which users are already familiar.

 These provide an interface data structure called **State Change Authentication Token (SCAT)**, inside which general authentication information is stored mixed with a [cryptographic token](../overview#cryptographic-token) shard, allowing the network to pinpoint securely when to react to retrieval requests.
 Any authentication method, like traditional biometrics, hardware-based, password/pin-based, etc. can be used to interface with SCAS throught a SCAT to provide decentralized protection without jeopardizing already accepted user-experience.